Lists of Authorities and Citations Practice Note (GPN-AUTH)

 To assist practitioners with citations and preparing Lists of Authorities, in this practice note:

 are report series that contain judgments that have been reviewed by the judges or their associate, prior to the publication.
-They are therefore considered to be accurate record of the judgment.
+They are therefore considered to be an accurate record of the judgment.
 The reports usually indicate in the opening pages of each volume that they are "authorised reports".
 Australian authorised report series:

 are report series that are a legitimate record of court decisions.
 In some cases, the unauthorised report may be the only source for certain cases, particularly matters from local courts and tribunals.
 They can be "generalist" or "subject-specific" report series.
 Commonly used Unauthorised reports include: ALR, ALJR, FLR, Fam LR and NTR;

 are decisions of courts that have not been published in a report series.
 The elements for citing an Unreported Judgment are:

 means a Medium Neutral Citation, which is a citation assigned by a court or tribunal independent to any citation that commercial publishers may give to a judgment or decision.
-This format can be used for citing cases where there is no reported version and the Court has assigned a MNC.
+This format can be used for citing cases where there is no reported version and the Court has assigned an MNC.
 The elements for citing an MNC are: